openSUSE/news-o-o/_posts/2011-06-17-opensuse-and-your-own-cloud.markdown

 The most important feature of ownCloud, however, is control.
 In Frank's words:

-<blockquote>You donÂ´t have to put your private data into the hosting center of a big company</blockquote>
+<blockquote>You don´t have to put your private data into the hosting center of a big company</blockquote>

 You can install ownCloud on your own server, your desktop at home, a company server but also at a hosting provider supporting PHP, or run it as appliance in some cloud service under your direct control.
 Because it is Free Software, you fully own your data and only _you_ can determine what happens with it.